 Each party has the burden of convincing the court that their position is in the best interest of the child.
 Ultimately, the court must decide what is in the best interest of the child, even if it conflicts with the interest of the parents.

 The Best Interest of the Child

 Both parents can present their case as to what is in the best interest of their child.
 However, whether or not to allow a move is the court’s decision.

 The court considers the following factors when making its ruling:

-- How the child will be influenced in each parent’s home; and
+- How the child will be influenced in each parent’s home

 The court does not give preference to one parent over the other based on gender.

-Contact a Child Relocation Lawyer at Shah & Kishore
+Contact Our Child Relocation Lawyer at Shah & Kishore